Scottsdale Paleo Chef’s Passion Is Preventing Disease

 AB: We’re revolutionary in many ways.
 We are the first restaurant committed to combating the biggest threat to our health—sugar.
 While most people know that sugar isn’t good, they don’t know the extent of how bad it is.
 Sugar is one of the biggest threats to dental care.
 Some of the most common foods loaded with sugar are also very acidic, making them destructive.
 Processed grain derivatives, modified food starches, bulking agents and artificial flavors are all common forms of sugar that most people can’t identify.

 Ironically, the same foods are behind the obesity, diabetes, heart disease and cancer crisis.
-I committed to eliminate the ingredients that have a direct effect on poor health.
+I committed to eliminating the ingredients that have a direct effect on poor health.
 Sapiens Paleo Kitchen is a 100% sugar-free zone.
 That’s why our desserts are sweetened with non-glycemic natural sweeteners like monk fruit and Stevia.

 Unfortunately, sugar is not the only contributing factor to poor dental health.
 Vitamin deficiency can also contribute to rapid tooth decay.
 Dental health serves as an accurate reflection of overall health and well-being.
 Eliminating sugar, processed grains, soy and other processed ingredients is the best way to prevent dental problems.
 I see it as my mission to make healthy food as delicious as master-chef prepared treats.
 I hope this will influence my customers to maintain a healthy lifestyle for years to come.